maxmekiska/imbrium/README.md

 - Convolutional neural network + Bidirectional long-short term memory (CNN-BI-LSTM)
 - Convolutional neural network + Bidirectional gated recurrent unit (CNN-BI-GRU)

-Please note that each model is supported by a prior input data pre-processing procedure which allows to set how many datapoints should look a model look back for a prediction, how many datapoints should be predicted into the future, how many sub-sequences should be considered (only for hybrid architectures) and what scaling should be applied.
+Please note that each model is supported by a prior input data pre-processing procedure which allows to set a look-back period, look-forward period, sub-sequences division (only for hybrid architectures) and data scaling method.

 The following scikit-learn scaling procedures are supported: